goshhhy/.config-nvim/readme.md

-this configuration will work with standard vim, but functionality will be slightly degraded: the vscode-like autocomplete provided by coc-nvim will not work, and the appearance will be slightly less polished. i recommend using neovim instead.
+this configuration will work with standard vim, but functionality will be slightly degraded: the vscode-like autocomplete provided by coc-nvim will not work, clicking the buffers in the bufferlist along the top will not switch to them, and the appearance will be slightly less polished. i recommend using neovim instead.

 if using neovim, you can set up autocomplete plugins and language servers